apptainer/apptainer-userdocs/apptainer_and_docker.rst

 Container Caching
 -----------------

-To avoid fetching duplicate docker or OCI layers every time you want to ``run``, ``exec`` etc. a ``docker://`` or ``oci://`` container directly, apptainer keeps a cache of layer files.
+To avoid fetching duplicate docker or OCI layers every time you want to ``run``, ``exec`` etc. a ``docker://`` or ``oci://`` container directly, Apptainer keeps a cache of layer files.
 The SIF format container that apptainer creates from these layers is also cached.
 This means that re-running a docker container, e.g. ``apptainer run docker://alpine`` is much faster until the upstream image changes in docker hub, and a new SIF must be built from updated layers.

 By default the cache directory is ``.apptainer/cache`` in your ``$HOME`` directory.
 You can modify the cache directory by setting the ``apptainer_CACHEDIR`` environment variable.
 To disable caching altogether, set the ``apptainer_DISABLE_CACHE`` environment variable.